 - Portimão – relatively quiet area most of the year, comes alive in summer with bars, nightclubs and elegant evening beach parties, live music and well-known DJs are often on the roster.

-- Quarteira & Vilamoura – close to the action, but more serene, particularly popular with home owning foreigners, expats and boating aficionados.
+- Quarteira & Vilamoura – close to the action, but more serene, particularly popular with home owning foreigners, expats, and boating aficionados.
 Vilamoura marina is a trendy destination for long walks and has a wide range of restaurants, bars and cafes, and quality shopping.
-It’s also a spot for indulging in locally made gelados and café on Sunday afternoons with fiends and family.
+It’s also a spot for indulging in locally made gelados and café on Sunday afternoons with friends and family.
 If a gambler this is where the regions largest casinos can be found.

 - Faro – the capital.
 Often missed by tourists jetting east or west to start their holiday.
 Faro, however, has much to offer in new and old.
 The old city can still be found behind its historic walls.
 This irreplaceable area has a charisma all it’s own – starting with a family of strokes who’ve quietly guard the cities gates from atop for decades.
 On entering, visitors can trek narrow cobblestone streets to find a sprinkle of restaurants, cafes, and bars, hidden inside its archaic crevices.
 Modern-day Faro is a stone’s throw away, lures with colorful and distinctive cobblestone paths, a pedestrian-only area, and lets you know exactly where you are.
 Here traditional patisseries and cafes serving regional almond and fig pastries can be found, and should not be missed.
 Numerous shops, restaurants, bars, and cafes can also be found, and offshoot streets are also worth exploring.